 James Dean could play baseball.
 As a behind-the-scenes TV-show stuntman, he was considered the best-coordinated and conditioned individual the producers ever encountered.

-Sixty years ago as I (Evander) write, as it was 1952, the Pittsburgh Pirates completed one of the worst seasons in Major League Baseball history.
-The Buccaneers finished with 42 wins and 112 losses, to stagger in an astonishing 54.5 games behind the National League Pennant-winning Brooklyn Dodgers.
+Their fans were accustomed to losing, and the 1952 Pittsburgh Pirates didn’t disappoint: They had one of the worst seasons in Major League Baseball history.
+The Buccaneers finished with 42 wins and 112 losses—an execrable 54.5 games behind the National League Pennant-winning Brooklyn Dodgers.

-(From the same general era, longshoreman Timothy J. Dugan would part with his coat in On the Waterfront, observing, “Mine’s more full of holes than the Pittsburgh infield.”
-Even Hollywood—more on the motion-pictures capital, below—knew how bad the Pirates were.)
+From the same general era and in this downtrodden spirit, longshoreman Timothy J. Dugan would part with his coat in On the Waterfront: “Mine’s more full of holes than the Pittsburgh infield.”
+Even Hollywood knew how bad the Pirates were.

-Pirates superstar Ralph Kiner, about whom we have written in this blog, slipped to a still-most-impressive total of 37 home runs.
-When he asked for a raise, management was purported to have said: “Ralph, we could finish in last place just as well without you.”
+Hall of Famer Ralph Kiner, about whom we’ve written in this blog, skidded to a still-most-impressive total of 37 home runs for Pittsburgh.
+When he asked for a raise, management is purported to have responded with this wheeze: “Ralph, we could finish in last place just as well without you.”
 In fact, Kiner would be traded to the Chicago Cubs in 1953.

 About the only spot of light on the 1952 Pirates was Joe Garagiola.
 Better known for his colorful announcing and television work in the 1960s and 1970s, Garagiola batted a respectable .273 and played 105 games at backstop.
 It was his best season.

-According to Dean biographer David Dalton, between the disastrous ending of 1952 and spring-training of 1953, McCullough was tooling down a highway—either in New Jersey or Pennsylvania, and in a Nash Rambler—when three bohemian hitchhikers caught his attention.
-Improbably, one of them would become a legend in death fewer than three years later.
+According to James Dean’s biographer David Dalton, between the disastrous finish of 1952 and Cactus League 1953 (the Cubs would have just relocated training to Mesa, Arizona) McCullough was tooling down a highway—either in New Jersey or Pennsylvania, in a Nash Rambler—when three bohemian hitchhikers caught his attention.
+Improbably, one would catapult to legend fewer than three years later.

-James Dean was discouraged by two things that fall of 1952: no roles outside of commercials and the turn down of his marriage proposal to modern-dancer Liz “Dizzy” Sheridan—who would attain some fame forty years later as Jerry Seinfeld’s TV mom.
-The third hitchhiker was a budding-screenwriter and Dean’s best friend, Bill Bast, who narrates the story that Dalton picked up.
+Jimmy was discouraged by two things that fall of 1952: no roles outside of commercials and the turn-down of his marriage proposal to modern-dancer Liz “Dizzy” Sheridan—who would attain some fame forty years later as Jerry Seinfeld’s TV-mom.
+The third hitchhiker was a budding screenwriter and Dean’s best friend, Bill Bast, who narrates the story that Dalton picked up.

 One could only imagine.

-(Postscript: James Dean’s first supporting-stage role, in See the Jaguar, was announced via a long-distance call or telegram to the Winslow-family farm.
-Dean was summoned to Broadway, and an ill-rated play it was, even if the actor’s notices were encouraging.
-The three would return to New York—and likely not be picked up hitchhiking again; this time by, say, Ralph Kiner chasing an East Coast dream of his own, driving his famous home-run hitters’ Cadillac.)
+(Postscript: James Dean’s first supporting-stage role, in See the Jaguar, was announced via a long-distance, person-to-person call or telegram to the Winslows’ farm.
+Dean was summoned to tread the boards on Broadway.
+An ill-rated play it would be, even if Dean’s notices were encouraging.
+Regardless, the three tyros would return to New York—likely not hitchhiking this time in the Heartland, for pick-up by, say, Ralph Kiner chasing dreams of his own, in that famous home-run hitters’ Cadillac of his.)